 Unlike a Sole Proprietorship, which does not have a life apart from its owner and cannot be transferred to a third party, Wyoming LLCs provide an excellent vehicle for transferring ownership through a straightforward exchange of membership.

-Still wondering whether our Wyoming corporate services differ from “similar” incorporation providers?
-The short story is our Wyoming LLC formation service offers among the lowest fees and have been in the business for 30+ years.
+Still wondering whether our corporate services for Wyoming companies differ from “similar” incorporation providers?
+The short story is our Wyoming LLC formation service offers low fees and we have been in the business for 30+ years.
 We have accomplished this by providing more value than merely forming your Wyoming LLC and dropping it in your lap.
-Asset protection, domestic trusts and estate planning are just a few of our additional services.
+Asset protection trusts, registered agent services and estate planning are just a few of our additional services.
 Our partnership doesn’t end when you pay, it’s merely the beginning.

 What's On Your Mind?